About Us Purpose How a community support program gave one business owner the boost she needed

 Owner Anna Lam and her partners were stunned—and exhausted—after hours of nonstop transactions.

 Fortunately, they were equipped with market data and practice to help ensure their readiness.
 Just five months earlier, they prepped and baked for the Des Moines Farmer’s Market—which attracts around 25,000 patrons each Saturday.
-Their tent, fees, and basic supplies were covered by the Spark DSM Minority Business Incubator program.
+Their tent, fees, and basic supplies were covered by the Spark DSM Business Incubator program.

 Market to storefront